 Strategies like dual wiring and S+x strategies requires more space for the wiring in the building.
+A higher cable volume could exclude any possible renewal due to lack of space.
 Wires with larger sizes have also larger bending curves and are more difficult to handle.